aitrailblazer/anthropic-claude-golang-sdk/README.md

 ## Usage

-Here's an example of how to use the SDK to send a message:
+Here's an example of how to use the SDK to send a structured message:

 ```go
 package main